 Thyrsus Press is a fine art print shop and publishing house in Berkeley, California.
-We make artifacts of all sorts - books, broadsides, mail art, buttons, curious ephemera, and more.
+We make printed artifacts of all sorts - books, broadsides & curious ephemera.
 We use a combination of traditional print media: engraving, etching and relief, alongside texts usually hand set in lead type with a deep respect for, if spottily grasped knowledge of, typographical history.
-We print what we like and we like liking, so send us something good at firstname.lastname@example.org.
+Want to collaborate? firstname.lastname@example.org.

-We publish what we like and are always seeking people/work to like from emerging or established writers, but we have an equally strong desire to republish neglected historic work that deserves to be read by new readers.
+We publish what we like and are always seeking people/work to like from emerging or established writers and art, but we have an equally strong desire to republish neglected historic work that deserves to be read by new readers.
+We are a small operation and the way we go about it is s...l...o...w.
 We are particularly interested in unearthing the work of California's lost Bohemians.

 "While all melts under our feet, we may well grasp at any exquisite passion, or any contribution to knowledge that seems by a lifted horizon to set the spirit free for a moment, or any stirring of the senses, strange dyes, strange colours, and curious odours, or work of the artist's hands, or the face of one's friend."

 - Walter Pater, The Renaissance: Studies in Art and Literature, 1873